-As promised, over the next four weeks I will discuss what I believe are the three aspects of real wealth management – accumulation, protection/preservation and distribution.
+As promised, over the next few I will discuss what I believe are the three aspects of real wealth management – accumulation, protection/preservation and distribution.
 Most of the posts and white papers on this site deal with the accumulation phase.

 Rather than repeat such information, I will just recommend that readers review the post and white papers that are relevant to their situation.
-In particular, I recommend that readers read the white papers on variable annuities, faux financial planning and the Active Management Value Ratio.
+In particular, I recommend that readers read the white papers on variable annuities, faux financial planning and the Active Management Value Ratio™ 3.0.

 Two of the most important factors in the accumulation phase are controlling costs and risk management.
 The Department of Labor has estimated that each 1 percent of fees and expenses reduces an investor’s end return by approximately 17 percent over a twenty year period.